SkandaSiva/skandasiva.github.io/_pages/about.md

 I'm a Graduate student, pursuing my Ph.D in Computer Science at the Old Dominion University - Norfolk.
 I completed my Masters in Information Technology from the University of South Florida and my Bachelors in Computer Engineering from the University of Gujarat, India.

-**Research Interests:** Web security, Cyber security, Networking, Forensics, Cyber crime
+**Research Interests:** Web security, Cyber security, Networking, Forensics, Cyber crime, Malware analysis, Cryptography, Penetration testing, Web archiving, Web Science